-This course will introduce the student to theory, operation, construction, overhaul, repair, and assembly of reciprocating aircraft engines.
-The student will learn how a four stroke five event engine operates and how they are mounted and operated on aircraft.
+AVIT 2401 Reciprocating Engines I 3 credits This course will introduce the student to theory, operation, construction, overhaul, repair, and assembly of reciprocating aircraft engines.
+The students will learn how a four stroke five event engine operates and how they are mounted and operated on aircraft.
 Students will remove and install engines on aircraft.
-Lab is hands-on where the students will disassemble, inspect, assemble, and troubleshoot four and six cylinder horizontally opposed air-cooled engines.
-Student will also investigate the operation, construction and overhaul of radial aircraft engines.
+Lab is hands-on where the students will disassembly, inspect, assemble and troubleshoot four and six cylinder horizontally opposed air-cooled engines.
+Students will also investigate the operation, construction, and overhaul of radial aircraft engines.